 The body at work: imaging multiorgan physiology and metabolism

-MRI is an ideal tool for studying physiology non-invasively in humans.
-We use it to measure a wide range of physiological parameters, from blood flow, to biochemistry, in vivo, across multiple organs.
+MRI is an ideal tool for measuring morphology, metabolism and physiology non-invasively in humans, which can be pooled to bring unprecedented understanding.
+We use it to measure a wide range of physiological parameters, from organ structure to blood flow, to biochemistry in vivo in people.
 The ability to study multiple organs, sometimes simultaneously, is valuable in studying multimorbidity and multi organ effects of disease, for instance brain injury that can result from liver disease, or the interactions between the heart and kidneys in renal disease.
-Importantly we look at how the body responds to challenges from eating food, to exercise, in healthy people and in people with disease.
+Importantly, we look at how organs respond acutely and/or adapt over time to challenges such as eating food, to exercise, in healthy people and in people with disease.

 Prominent research